 Here, it is shown that leapfrogging over a suitably weighted blend of the filtered and unfiltered tendencies eliminates the third-order amplitude errors and yields fifth-order amplitude accuracy.
 It is further shown that the use of a more discriminating (1, -4, 6, -4, 1) filter instead of a (1, -2, 1) filter eliminates the fifth-order amplitude errors and yields seventh-order amplitude accuracy.
-The proposed new schemes are tested successfully in numerical integrations of a simple nonlinear system.
+Other related schemes are obtained by varying the values of the filter parameters, and it is found that several combinations offer an appealing compromise of stability and accuracy.
+The proposed new schemes are tested in numerical integrations of a simple nonlinear system.
 They appear to be attractive alternatives to the filtered leapfrog schemes currently used in many atmosphere and ocean models.